KiwiFlavoredApollo/cobblemon-fc-gym-badges/README.md

 ### Without LuckPerms installed

-Only players with op level (minimum of 2) can use the commands
+Only players with op permission (minimum level of 2) can use the commands